segp-uob/segp/dev/Worksheets/7_MongoDB_persistent_storage.md

 # Database credentials

 Your express service will need read and write access to your database.
-This access is essentially root so we need to be very careful with the username and passwords we create.
+This access is essentially root, so we need to be very careful with the username and passwords we create.
 You will remember that when setting up docker we created a .env file which contains our login information; this should already be in your project folder.
 Let's create a file which can import this login information and use it!
 First, you need to create a db.js file in your root directory ```nano db.js``` then edit as